propi/rdfrules/gui/webapp/README.md

 ##### Properties

 - **Choose a file from the workspace**: You can load a serialized ruleset file from the workspace on the server side (just click onto a file name).
 - **Rules format**: The ruleset format.
-Default is "Ruleset cache".
+Default is "NDJSON".
 - **Parallelism**: If the value is lower than or equal to 0 and greater than 'all available cores' then the parallelism level is set to 'all available cores'.

+#### Load prediction

+Load serialized predicted triples from a file in the workspace.

+##### Properties

+- **Choose a file from the workspace**: You can load a serialized prediction file from the workspace on the server side (just click onto a file name).
+- **Prediction format**: The prediction format.
+Default is "NDJSON".
+- **Parallelism**: If the value is lower than or equal to 0 and greater than 'all available cores' then the parallelism level is set to 'all available cores'.

 #### Cache

-Serialize loaded index into a file in the workspace at the server side for later use.
+Cache loaded index into memory or a file in the workspace at the server side for later use.

 ##### Properties